aloelazoe/goodnight/README.md

 ## future plans, maybe

 * at some point i might figure out a way for it to also toggle "night shift" and "do not disturb" options.
+* maybe i would make it crossplatform

+## secret
+you can also use it to put magical creatures in your status bar